lowRISC/opentitan/doc/project/development_stages.md

 This document proposes a sensible path forwards, but this may be revisited as we gain further experience and get more feedback.

-## Life Stages
+## Life Stages (L)

-The stages listed here are created to give insight into where a design is in its life from specification to silicon-ready signoff.
+The stages listed here are created to give insight into where a design is in its life from specification to silicon-ready sign-off.
 At the moment, this is strictly limited to a hardware design, but could be expanded to other components of development within OpenTitan.
-Transitions between these stages are decided by the Technical Committee via the RFC process.
+Transitions between these stages are decided by the Technical Committee via the [RFC process]({{< relref "doc/project/rfc_process" >}}).

 The first life stage is **Specification**.
 The proposed design is written up and submitted through the [RFC process]({{< relref "doc/project/rfc_process" >}}).